dproctor/personal-website/books.md

 - Everyone Who Is Gone Is Here: The United States, Central America, and the Making of a Crisis (Jonathan Blitzer)
 - The Unwinding: An Inner History of the New America (George Packer)
 - The Warburgs: The Twentieth-Century Odyssey of a Remarkable Jewish Family (Ron Chernow)
+- The Deep Places: A Memoir of Illness and Discovery (Ross Douthat)

 {% for post in site.posts %}
 <li>